mohanedy/go-router-example-with-type-safe-routes/README.md

 we have used the `context.pushNamed` method to navigate to the `recipeDetails` route and we have also passed the recipe object and a callback function to be used when the recipe is added to favorite to pass the selected recipe back to the `recipeList` and display snackbar.

-### we can see there are two problems with the above code
+### we can see there are three problems with the above code

 1. Using a string as the route name is error-prone, because we can misspell it and the compiler won’t notice it.